 That makes guided Everglades Airboat tours from Fort Lauderdale Airboat Rides the safest way of exploring the Everglades.
 Our experienced airboat captains will take you through the Florida Everglades, allowing you to focus on taking in the scenery and letting us handle the driving and directions.
 Our knowledgeable captains will give you facts about the environment surrounding you each step of the way.
 Airboats are one of the only TRULY safe ways of exploring Florida’s Everglades.
 Keep in mind; the Everglades are chock-full of snakes, alligators, and other wildlife that could be dangerous to humans.
 Airboats allow humans to travel through the Everglades without any potential danger.
 Learn more about airboats and the Everglades with our fun facts below:

-- Airboats are flat-bottomed boats.
-Why are airboats flat-bottomed you ask?
+- An airboat is a flat-bottomed boat.
+Why flat-bottomed, you ask?
 Flat-bottomed boats allow for easier access to shallow waters, which make up a large portion of the Everglades.

-- In many cases, airboats are powered by the same engine and propeller commonly used in small airplanes.
-Most often, airboats are made out of aluminum or fiberglass due to the light-weight nature of these materials.
+- In many cases, they are powered by the same engine and propeller commonly used in small airplanes.
+An airboat is often made out of aluminum or fiberglass due to the light-weight nature of these materials.

-- Airboats are much more environmentally friendly compared to standard boats.
+- They are much more environmentally friendly vs standard boats.
 The flat bottom of airboats allows for the boat to “glide” across the top of the water.
 On standard boats, the hull of the boat “dips” into the water, meaning that things below the surface could be damaged.
 This includes wildlife and plant life.
 Flatbottomed boats like airboats are the perfect vehicle for traversing the Everglades in terms of function and environmental consciousness.

 - Many airboats can move entirely without water!
 This makes them the best choice for traversing the often shallow pools of the Everglades.